eth-easl/cachew_experiments/experiments/autocaching/README.md

 ### Reference Result and Variability

+This experiment runs a synthetic input pipeline with variable compute intensity.
+We show that Cachew makes the appropriate data caching decision based on the compute intensity of the input pipeline and the storage bandwidth, to maximize overall training throughput.
+This experiment reproduces Figure 7 in the paper.

 Keep in mind that epoch times might vary due to cloud conditions.
 The shape of the curves in your plot should still be the same, and a spike is expected in the compute curve on the lower end of the x-axis.
 Note that the points on the curves, and Cachew's decisions are recorded separately (i.e. in different runs).
 Consequently, conditions might change, and metrics could potentially vary leading Cachew to make a seemingly 'wrong' decision at points where the three options have similar throughput (this is also visible our reference plot at 400ms on the x-axis).
 Otherwise, Cachew decision expected to follow lowest batch time option.

 Below we offer the reference result: